HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 )
 }}

 The usage of these doesn't seem to be that widespread: 9% of pages utilize data URLs for displaying images.
-However, it should be noted that we only investigated HTML-embedded base64 encoded image `src`s and did not iunclude CSS-embedded base-64-encoded images for background-images or the like.
+However, it should be noted that we only investigated HTML-embedded base64 encoded image `src`s and did not include CSS-embedded base-64-encoded images for background-images or the like.

 ### SEO & Accessibility